 Getting a divorce is no small feat.
-In addition to the emotional process of ending a marriage, legally ending a marriage comes with mounds of paperwork, division of assets, settling of debts, and navigating a new future.
-This process can take months, however knowing how to prepare for a divorce can help things seem less overwhelming.
+In addition to the emotional process of separating from your spouse, legally ending a marriage comes with mounds of paperwork, division of assets, settling of debts, and navigating a new future.
+This process can take months however, knowing how to prepare for a divorce can help things seem less overwhelming.
 Below, with the help of legal experts, we outlined nine steps to take when preparing for divorce.

 Find a Divorce Attorney